What is ringette?

 Volunteer Positions

-Aside from the Executive Board Positions, all positions at the team level are changed and decided upon with the start of each new team and season.
+Aside from the Executive and Director Board Positions, all positions at the team level are changed and decided upon with the start of each new team and season.
 The following list is a description of some possible volunteer positions that need to be filled for each team, every season.
 At the team level it is expected that one parent from each family will become involved in one or more of these positions.

 The following positions count as your entire volunteer commitment for the season (for one player):